• Amor perfeito - Carbono Galeria

 b.
 1977, Rio de Janeiro (RJ), Brazil | Lives and works in São Paulo (SP), Brazil.

-Mauro Piva holds a bachelor's degree in Fine Arts from FAAP (SP), and his work ranges from drawing to painting and sculpture.
-Since the beginning of his career, his practice has been permeated by questions of identity/non-identity, everyday life, existentialism, affection and homage, which have marked his artistic approach.
+Mauro Piva holds a Bachelor's degree in Fine Arts from FAAP (SP) and develops works that move between drawing, painting, and sculpture.
+From the beginning of his career, his practice has been permeated by questions of identity/non-identity, daily life, existentialism, affection, and homage, marking his artistic approach.
 Initially focused on the representation of the human figure, Piva began to incorporate plants and flowers into his work, gradually replacing bodies.
-Everyday elements, especially those related to the workspace in his studio, also began to be included in his production, creating open visual narratives that invite the viewer to make personal interpretations.
-Although his meticulous technique may suggest hyper-realism, the artist emphasizes that he does not seek fidelity to reality, but rather plays with stereotypes, representation and recognition, proposing a visual game that makes explicit the pictorial or sculptural nature of his creations.
+Everyday elements, especially those related to the workspace in the studio, also began to integrate his production, creating open visual narratives that invite the viewer to personal interpretation.
+Although his meticulous technique may suggest hyperrealism, the artist emphasizes that he does not seek fidelity to reality, but plays with stereotypes, representation, and recognition, proposing a visual game that makes explicit the pictorial or sculptural nature of his creations.

 Since 1999, Mauro Piva has held solo and group exhibitions in Brazil and abroad.
-In 2024, he presented a solo exhibition at Galeria Verve, in São Paulo, displaying paintings and sculptures accompanied by a critical text by Ana Carolina Ralston.
+In 2024, he presented a solo exhibition at Galeria Verve in São Paulo, showcasing paintings and sculptures accompanied by critical text by Ana Carolina Ralston.
 His works have also been exhibited at international fairs, such as ARCO Madrid, represented by Galeria Espacio Mínimo, and Zona Maco, by Galeria Enrique Guerrero, in Mexico City.

-His work is included in important collections, such as MAM-SP, MAC-SP, MAM-RJ, MAR-RJ, MAM-BA, Museu da Gravura de Curitiba and Instituto Figueiredo Ferraz, in Brazil, and Art ar Swiss Re (Switzerland), Art C Batter Hugo Voateng (Belgium), Maxine and Stuart Frankel (USA) and JP Morgan (USA).
+His work is present in important collections, such as MAM-SP, MAC-SP, MAM-RJ, MAR-RJ, MAM-BA, Museu da Gravura de Curitiba and Instituto Figueiredo Ferraz, in Brazil, and Art at Swiss Re (Switzerland), Art C Batter Hugo Voateng (Belgium), Maxine and Stuart Frankel (USA) and JP Morgan (USA).
 In 2015, a monograph on his work was published by Editora Cobogó, with text by Marcos Moraes.